 DEGREE PROGRAM REQUIREMENTS

-Students select a major professor and develop a plan for completing a minimum of 36 credit hours.
+Students select a major professor and develop a plan for completing a minimum of 30 credit hours.
 The thesis track requires six (6) of these credits be devoted to a thesis project.
-The non-thesis track requires that all 36 credits come from graduate seminars.
+The non-thesis track requires that all 30 credits come from graduate seminars.
 The plan of study is subject to approval of the Graduate Committee.
 A majority of these courses will be in religious studies, although the plan may include approved courses in other departments.
 No more than 6 credit hours of 4000-level courses may be counted for graduate credit.
 There is no uniform language requirement; however, language skills may be required for particular areas of study.
-All students are required to demonstrate expertise in at least two religious traditions, as well as satisfactorily complete a written, comprehensive examination wherein they demonstrate competence in:
+All students are required to satisfactorily complete a written, comprehensive examination wherein they demonstrate competence in:

 pertinent theoretical issues and research methodologies;